Search

 This lower level was created to embrace a touch of quirkiness, and between our clients’ faux taxidermy bull head mounted on the wall and the vintage-inspired light fixture overhead, the entire space feels lived-in and expertly curated.
 (Interior Design by Carla Bast | Carla Bast Design)

-Bold Interior Style
+Farmhouse Style alternatives in design – Bold Interior Style

 Have you noticed the explosion of color and pattern in design lately?
 Some speculate it’s the result of a year of quarantine and the subsequent urge to add warmth and coziness to our homes.
-But it could also be a bucking of the white, black, and greys so often associated with farmhouse style in recent years.
+But it could also be a bucking of the white, black, and greys so often associated with the modern farmhouse look in recent years.
 Neutrals are of course classics that never really go out of style.
 But it doesn’t hurt to mix things up a bit to add some personality and charm.
 Enter the “wild” interiors style.
 Sometimes tropical and lush, but always imaginative and bold, this aesthetic is all about experimentation with unique patterns and prints.

 The Variety of “Wild”